 - DMVH Stands for “Double Miter, Vertical / Horizontal

-- This means in addition to functioning like a normal horizontal bandsaw, the machine can quickly (in about 30 seconds) be converted into a vertical bandsaw for scroll work cutting curved patterns into material.
+- In addition to functioning like a normal horizontal benchtop bandsaw, the machine can quickly (in about 30 seconds) convert into a vertical bandsaw.
+And, scrollwork cutting curved patterns into material.